Last Updated: March 2026

 Tax residency.
 Most countries consider you a tax resident if you spend 183+ days per year there.
 As a tax resident, you may owe local taxes on your worldwide income — including pensions and investment income from your home country.

 Tax treaties.
 Many countries have agreements to prevent double taxation.
-The US, for example, has tax treaties with most European countries.
-But “preventing double taxation” doesn’t mean you pay nothing — it means you don’t pay the same income tax twice.
+“Preventing double taxation” doesn’t mean you pay nothing — it means you don’t pay the same income tax twice.
 You may still owe taxes in both countries at different rates.

 US citizens abroad.
 Americans are taxed on worldwide income regardless of where they live.
-You’ll still file US taxes, but credits and exclusions may reduce your liability.
 The Foreign Tax Credit and tax treaties help, but the interaction between US and European tax law is complex.

 Special tax regimes.
-Some countries offer favorable tax treatment to attract retirees.
-Portugal’s NHR program (now modified), Italy’s flat-tax regime for new residents, and Greece’s flat-tax option for retirees are examples — but the details and availability change frequently.
+Portugal’s NHR program (now modified), Italy’s flat-tax regime for new residents, and Greece’s flat-tax option for retirees can be attractive — but details change frequently.

 Frequently Asked Questions